-Construction was approved, initiated or completed within Citrus Heights for the following major projects during the 2021 planning year:
+Construction was approved, initiated or completed within Citrus Heights for the following major projects during the 2022 planning year:

-Mitchell Farms - In 2021 the Mitchell Farms subdivision issued building permits to begin construction on 53 of the projected 260 total single-family residential dwelling units located on approximately 32 acres, with 61 being issued certificates of occupancy.
+Mitchell Farms - In 2022 the Mitchell Farms subdivision was issued building permits to begin construction on 68 of the projected 260 total single-family residential dwelling units located on approximately 32 acres, with 54 units being issued certificates of occupancy.

-Northridge Grove Subdivision - The Northridge Grove subdivision was issued certificates of occupancy for six homes in 2021.
+Northridge Grove Subdivision - The Northridge Grove subdivision was issued building permits to begin construction on twelve (12) single family homes, with six (6) receiving certificates of occupancy in 2022.
 The entire project will construct 46 homes on an approximately 7.1-acre site.